Home Inspection

 Should I have vermiculite checked in Pointe-Claire?+

 Yes.
 Vermiculite (grey-brown pellet insulation) is present in many Pointe-Claire homes built between 1950 and 1985.
 It may contain asbestos fibres (Zonolite).
-We document its presence in the attic and recommend a laboratory test before any renovation work.
+We document its presence in the attic and recommend a laboratory test.

 Which areas of Pointe-Claire do you inspect?+